-Different states may require different licenses, so it’s always a good idea to browse through the registration and licensing section for painting businesses in your state to understand what licenses you need.
+Different states may require different licenses, so it’s always good to browse through the registration and licensing section for painting businesses in your state to understand what licenses you need.

 Once you’ve completed all the paperwork involved in this stage, you can officially launch your painting business and start painting professionally.

-But before you do that, there are certain things you need to take into consideration.
+But before you do that, there are certain things you need to consider.

 As a painter, your main focus should be on generating revenue.
 To understand how you can do this, you need to find a revenue structure that works for you.